surniaulula/wpsso/readme.txt

 == Screenshots ==

-01. WPSSO can check the front-end webpage for duplicate meta tags, and includes a handy preview feature.
+01. WPSSO Core can check the front-end webpage for duplicate meta tags, and includes a handy preview feature.
-02. WPSSO also includes a detailed list of the generated meta tags, for the more advanced or curious users.
+02. WPSSO Core also includes a detailed list of the generated meta tags, for the more advanced or curious users.
-03. WPSSO adds optional Schema type and preview columns to the post, page, and custom post type lists (can be hidden/shown globally or per user).
+03. WPSSO Core adds optional Schema type and preview columns to the post, page, and custom post type lists (can be hidden/shown globally or per user).
-04. WPSSO provides an Essential settings page for a quick and easy setup, along with more detailed and advanced settings pages.
+04. WPSSO Core provides an Essential settings page for a quick and easy setup, along with more detailed and advanced settings pages.
-05. WPSSO includes Author and Publisher social profile markup in your home page for Google Search and their Knowledge Graph.
+05. WPSSO Core includes Author and Publisher social profile markup in your home page for Google Search and their Knowledge Graph.
-06. WPSSO detects embedded videos in your content and creates video meta tags for Twitter, Facebook, and Google (Pro version required).
+06. WPSSO Core detects embedded videos in your content and creates video meta tags for Twitter, Facebook, and Google (Pro version required).
-07. WPSSO integrates with several e-Commerce plugins to provide product details for Pinterest, Google, and others (Pro version required).
+07. WPSSO Core integrates with several e-Commerce plugins to provide product details for Pinterest, Google, and others (Pro version required).

 == Changelog ==